wfurphy/bynder-content-blocks/README.md

 ### Templates

-Create your Templates for the Items you'll be creating.
-If you want to populate a **text** field with a Content Block ensure that it has the exact same label as the Guidelines field in the Master Template.
+1. Create any Templates for the content Items you'll be creating, for example the product page template.
+2. If you want to populate a **text** field with a **Content Block** ensure that it has the exact same label as the guidelines field in the Master Template.

 _In this template example the top two fields will match with my Content Blocks._